luohongk/some-stars/README.md

 *   [mindverse/Second-Me](https://github.com/mindverse/Second-Me) - Train your AI self, amplify you, bridge the world

+*   [yanyan-li/4DGS-SLAM](https://github.com/yanyan-li/4DGS-SLAM) - Instead of removing dynamic objects as distractors and reconstructing only static environments, this paper proposes an efficient architecture that incrementally tracks camera poses and establishes the 4D Gaussian radiance fields in unknown scenarios by using a sequence of RGB-D images.

 *   [manycore-research/SpatialLM](https://github.com/manycore-research/SpatialLM) - SpatialLM: Training Large Language Models for Structured Indoor Modeling

 *   [nv-tlabs/3dgrut](https://github.com/nv-tlabs/3dgrut) - Ray tracing and hybrid rasterization of Gaussian particles